-- Expendable Property is any item which is consumed or becomes unidentifiable with use, is categorized as supplies.
+- Expendable Property is any item which is consumed or becomes unidentifiable with use and is categorized as supplies.
 Property which is not expendable, but does not meet the criteria to be inventoried as specified in Section IV(A) College Property, is also categorized as supplies.

-- Inventory, for the purposes of this procedure, is defined as a detailed, itemized list of property in the College's possession.
+- Inventory, for the purposes of this procedure, is defined as a detailed, itemized list of property either owned by or in the College's possession.

 - Loaned Property is property which is not owned by the College, but for which the College has accepted temporary or permanent care, custody and control.
 Assets defined as loaned property are not recorded in the College's balance sheet.

-- Steward means a person, typically a Cost Center Manager, who is responsible to manage, maintain and control designated Collegje Property.
-A list of identified Stewards can be found in XII Appendix A — Stewards.
+- Steward means a person, typically a Cost Center Manager, who is responsible to manage, maintain and control designated College Property.
+A list of identified Stewards can be found in XIII Appendix A — Stewards.

-- Vice President of Student & Administrative Services or designee is responsible for monitoring and managing the administrative coordination for Inventory Management and surplus property.
+- Chief Financial Officer or designee is responsible for monitoring and managing the administrative coordination for Inventory Management and surplus property.

 - Executive Director of Physical Plant or designee is responsible for overseeing and reporting changes to the useful life of all fixed building assets, from acquisition to disposition.

 - Director of Accounting is responsible for insuring adherence to accounting standards generally accepted in the United States of America related to College Property and Equipment as reported in the College's Financial Statements.
 In addition, the Director will communicate and provide advice on appropriate depreciation methods and useful life estimates.